tlhsmeenk/runny-nodejs-prototype/README.md

   }
 }
 ```
 The run ID can be used to let other users join your run.
-AFter receiving the connected message the followings commands are available:
+After receiving the connected message the followings commands are available:

 ### Set the runners name: